iv-org/documentation/docs/improve-public-instance.md

 Kavin from the Piped team has developed a tool that is much faster at proxying the traffic for video playback and image loading than Invidious: https://github.com/TeamPiped/http3-ytproxy

-NGINX configuration will be used for this tutorial, and it's highly recommended to setup this configuration on your main reverse proxy.
+NGINX configuration will be used for this tutorial, and it's highly recommended to setup this configuration on **your main reverse proxy**.

-But if you do not have NGINX as your main reverse proxy you can either try to adapt the rules to your reverse proxy.
-Or you can also use the separate NGINX container from the [first section](#1-multiple-invidious-processes).
+But if you do not have NGINX as **your main reverse proxy** you can either try to adapt the rules to your reverse proxy.
+Or you can also use the separate NGINX container that you created in the [first section](#1-multiple-invidious-processes).

 1. Find the username of NGINX process, you can find it at the top of the file `/etc/nginx/nginx.conf`.
    Get its uid and gid using the `id` command like so: `id www-data`.